pupitetris/trans/README.md

         remove the obfuscator's functions. cond could be a line number, or a regexp (including slashes: it's a sed address).
         Default: "1" (from the first line)

+    -t  transfile, if specified, instructions are rendered to replace identifiers from the first column in the transfile with the corresponding strings in the second column.
+See README.md for format.

     -o  outfile if specified will send output to this file.
 If the file already exists, a patch will first be generated between